Paris3030/ELK-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 It is a lightweight shipper for forwarding and centralizing log data.
+- Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+Also, Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the configuration file to include the private IP of the ELK-server to the ElasticSearch and Kibana Sections of the configuration file.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to "https (ELK server public IP):5601/app/kibana" to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Which file is the playbook?
+ - elk-playbook.yml - used to install ELK server
+ - filebeat-playbook.yml - used to install and configure filebeat on ELK server and DVWA servers.
+ - metricbeat-playbook.yml - used to install and configure metricbeat on ELK server and DVWA servers.
-- _Which file is the playbook?
-Where do you copy it?_
+- Where do you copy it?  /etc/ansible/
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts.cfg
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+You will specify which machine  to install by updating the host files with web/elk servers IP addresses and selecting which group to run on in ansible.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?  http://(elk-server public IP):5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._